open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 lookup] puzzle.
 The items in the list are "Be Loving", "Reap Compassion", "Laugh Madly", and "Murder Kindly".
-Focusing on the first letter of each phrase, we get B-L, R-C, L-M, and M-K. If we look up these pairs on the map (looking a columns first), we see that they point to the astrological symbols ♉, ♍, ♑, and ♐.
+Focusing on the first letter of each phrase, we get B-L, R-C, L-M, and M-K. If we look up these pairs on the map (looking at columns first), we see that they point to the astrological symbols ♉, ♍, ♑, and ♐.

 This still does not provide the code.
 These astrology symbols must be